campworkcoeman/campworkcoeman.org/get-involved/citizens-of-shawtown/index.md

 of the projects are major construction while others are maintenance related.
 A schedule of workdays is arranged to complete the project list.

-The Citizens work closely with the camp ranger to coordinate projects for Order of the Arrow ordeal weekends too.
+The Citizens work closely with the Council Properties Superintendent to coordinate projects for Order of the Arrow ordeal weekends too.
 Some of the members are skilled in various vocations while others have valuable contacts for materials and services.